sups0n/odin-recipes/README.md

 # odin-recipes
-Odin Project for Recipes website
+This is a basic recipe website assignment under the Odin Project training curriculum.